 The group was founded in Washington, D.C. in 1997 with an initial focus on titles that had been awarded or short-listed for the Booker Prize.
-Now known as the Man Booker Prize, this award is the premier literary award of the British Commonwealth and the Republic of Ireland, and arguably one of the most coveted literary awards of the planet today.
-Prize-winning authors include Salman Rushdie, Margaret Atwood, Kazuo Ishiguro, V.S.
-Naipaul and Iris Murdoch.
+This award is arguably one of the most coveted literary awards of the planet today.
+Prize-winning authors include Salman Rushdie, Nadine Gordimer, Kazuo Ishiguro, V.S.
+Naipaul, and Iris Murdoch.

-The discussion is casual, rather than academic in nature.
+The discussion is casual rather than academic in nature.
 There are no restrictions on or fees for joining the group.
 And you don’t have to participate in every discussion.